6 reasons your business continuity plan is weak – and how to fix it

-Most businesses would be surprised if they listed out every asset or asset type within their business and then looked at every risk associated to it.
+Most businesses would be surprised if they listed out every asset or asset type within their business and then looked at every risk associated with it.
 What’s the likelihood of that risk type affecting the asset or the wider business?
-What would the impact be to the business?
-It’s impossible to protact against something you are unaware of.
-It’s critical that a business understands, at the very least, the IT assets they have and what risks to the business can be associated to them.
-However when you’re talking business continuity it’s best to include other types of asset, such as key employees or sites.
+What would the impact be on the business?
+It’s impossible to protect against something you are unaware of.
+It’s critical that a business understands, at the very least, the IT assets they have and the associated risks to the business.
+However, when you’re talking business continuity it’s best to include other types of asset, such as key employees or sites.

 2. Having no controls in place

-Once risks are understood, controls can be put in place to reduce or mitigate the risk.
+Once you understand the risks, you can put controls in place to reduce or mitigate the risk.
 This can be something as simple as protecting a laptop from Trojan software with anti-virus protection, through to protecting against a systems outage by replicating all data and systems into the cloud, or into another site.
 Controls need to be sensible and considered, hence why it’s critical for a business to understand the true cost of a system outage.

 3. No reviews

 Business continuity must be a living entity within a business.
-Every new asset, or at least asset type, must be logged, risks associated to it and applicable controls put in place.
+Every new asset, or at least asset type, must be logged, risks associated with it and applicable controls put in place.
 The controls, particularly around continuity, must be regularly reviewed and tested.
 And by ‘regularly’ that means you should be testing as often as feasibly possible.
 If you’re waiting for longer than a year between reviews, you’re leaving yourself highly vulnerable.

 4. Not using the right technology

 Over the last decade or two technology has dramatically decreased outage windows and costs when it comes to business continuity.
 It’s critical that to review requirements and evaluate the technology.
 This process takes time and experience to do correctly, so you may want to contact a consultant so you can keep focused on your own business and have confidence in your choice.
 You should be assessing technology every three years (at most) to look for continuity improvements, easier manageability and reduced costs.